 The charming Humboldt Park pie and soda spot has spinning stools that lend a retro feel, but the flavors here aren’t stuck in time—the creative slices rotate regularly, but think blueberry-rose or key lime-hibiscus flavors.
 The house soda program is just as successful, with sodas like a lively pineapple-lemongrass or lavender grape.
 Savory options, including ham and cheese scones and breakfast sandwiches, round out the menu.

 Pie is the name of the game at Bang Bang, where daily pies include seasonal creations like chocolate pecan or spiced tart cherry, all atop perfect crusts.
 They're darn cute too—slices are served on checkered paper, which makes them ideal for Instagram.
 In the summer, snag a seat at one of the picnic tables in the yard out back.
+Plus, there's a new location in Ravenswood (4947 N Damen Ave), serving up many of the same favorites you'll find in Logan Square.

 Between the bourbon, a live music stage that would be easy to hop onto and the very disturbing mannequin of a cowboy urinating in the women’s bathroom, the Melmans’ hit is a place where one could make a lot of bad decisions.
 Here’s one you won’t regret: ordering a slice (or six) of chef Doug Psaltis’s pie for dessert.
 The Peanut Butter Chocolate Delight—made with Valrhona chocolate ganache and house-made peanut butter—is positively insane, a marriage of comfort food and unimpeachable finesse.
 Psaltis’s secret: his wife, Hsing Chen, the former pastry chef at the Peninsula, who he says taught him everything he knows about pie.